-U.S. Department of Commerce Bureau of the Census Year 2000 Census for Alachua County data was evaluated for language as a barrier to public involvement in the transportation process.
-This Table of the Gainesville, Florida Metropolitan Statistical Area (MSA) Census of Population and Housing identifies the language characteristics for Alachua County.
+U.S. Department of Commerce, Bureau of the Census Year 2005-2009 American Community Survey for Alachua County data was evaluated for language as a barrier to public involvement in the transportation process.
+American Community Survey Table B16004 identifies the language characteristics for Alachua County.
+This information is shown in the table on page 14 of this plan.

 As host to the University of Florida, Alachua County attracts faculty and students from around the world.
 English is the language used for research and instruction at the University, Santa Fe Community College, and the Alachua County school system.
 There are readily available instruction programs to teach English to non-English-speaking persons.
-Because of the relatively small percentage (1.0%) of the population five years old or older who are non-English-speaking and the fact that there are facilities to learn to speak English, MTPO documents are currently offered only in English.
-However, the MTPO will coordinate with the Chamber of Hispanic Affairs to provide documentation (plans, reports, agendas, etc.) in Spanish as needed or requested.
+Because of the relatively small percentage 0.3 percent of the population five years old or older who are non-English-speaking and the fact that there are facilities to learn to speak English, Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area documents are currently offered only in English.
+However, the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area: